Runnable/octobear/README.md

 			name: String, // Name specified for service in `docker-compose.yml`
 			isMain: Boolean, // Wether this should be the instance for which a repo instance should be created },
+    extends: {
+      service: 'String', // name to the service to extend
+      file: 'String' // path to the compose file where original service is registered }
     // optional
 		code: {
 			repo: 'String', // repo full name